tyler-griggs/melange-release/README.md

 # 1. Install the necessary dependencies
 pip install -r requirements.txt

+# See the melange/profiling/profiling-instructions.md for instructions on how to obtain the GPU information needed as the solver's input.

-# 2. Execute the solver with a specific input configuration
+# 2. Execute the solver with your own input configuration
 python -m melange.main -c melange/config/example.json

 # 3. By default, the solver will save the output in a JSON file named as "melange_result.json" at the root directory